Hari0701/5AM-OS/README.md

 - **The mode switch is borrowed.** Real mode → protected → long mode is done by the `bootloader` crate, not by us.
 That is the most interesting part of boot, and writing our own stage is on the list.
-- **No memory allocator.** Everything is fixed-size buffers and statics.
-That is why there is no `String` anywhere in this codebase.
 - **Single core, no scheduler.** One thread of execution, forever.
 - **The AI bridge needs a host process.** The kernel cannot reach a network by itself yet, so `ask` talks to `bridge/bridge.py` over a serial port rather